 Establish a set of ground rules for use of free time.
 We encourage you to require that students do not travel anywhere alone (i.e. not without at least one other participant) and that they carry one mobile phone with them at all times if possible.
-You may also want to establish other self travel rules.
+You should also establish other self travel rules, including checking in every couple of days with the leader.